Get Matched With Colleges

 Step 2: MCAT Examination

-You will want to start preparing for the exam as soon as you can.
-There are many preparation materials available online, including at Khan Academy.
-Their free materials are recommended by the Association of American Medical Colleges (AAMC), the organization that administers the MCAT.
-Khan's videos include topics on molecular biology, peptide bonds, Isoelectric point and zwitterions, as well as protein structures and globular proteins.
+Start preparing for the MCAT as early as possible.
+Many preparation materials are available online, including free resources from Khan Academy, recommended by the Association of American Medical Colleges (AAMC).
+Khan's videos cover topics like molecular biology, peptide bonds, isoelectric point, zwitterions, protein structures, and globular proteins.

 Step 3: Medical School